 There is no going back to the old ways.

-Blockchain in the insurance industry
+Blockchain and its impact on the insurance industry

 Along with cutting down operational costs and ensuring fast, reliable, and secure applications, blockchain has the potential to disrupt existing business models in several ways.